 While the technical marvels of this production are top-notch, the narrative — based on Gaston Leroux’s novel and adapted by Webber and Richard Stilgoe — remains doubtlessly compelling because it tugs not just at the heart but at the notion of being misunderstood.
 Like Frankenstein’s monster, the Elephant Man, and the Beast (in “Beauty and the Beast”), to just name a few, the disfigured Phantom is simultaneously brilliant and fearsome.
 He is cut off from society where he unravels in his solitude, his perspective narrowing and his obsessions growing in the cellars of the Paris Opera House.

-The object of The Phantom’s (Derrick Davis) fixation is Christine Daaé (Eva Tavares), a demure ballet girl, who at the recommendation of Madame Giry, the ballet mistress (Susan Moniz), ends up supplanting the disillusioned prima donna, Carlotta Giudicelli (Trista Moldovan) at the opera venue, which is newly owned by Monsieurs Firmin and André (David Benoit and Rob Lindley).
+The object of The Phantom’s (Derrick Davis) fixation is Christine Daaé (Eva Tavares), a demure ballet girl, who at the recommendation of Madame Giry, the ballet mistress (usually played by Susan Moniz, but portrayed by understudy Daniella Dalli on press opening night), ends up supplanting the disillusioned prima donna, Carlotta Giudicelli (Trista Moldovan) at the opera venue, which is newly owned by Monsieurs Firmin and André (David Benoit and Rob Lindley).
 Daaé, of course, has unwanted help from the brooding “Angel of Music,” who we learn has shared a seemingly otherworldly connection to her for some time.
 However, while The Phantom might have his eyes adoringly set on his muse, with the aim of forcefully appointing her to a greater destiny, the opera patron Raoul, the Vicomte de Chagny (Jordan Craig), has also rediscovered his childhood friend in Christine, falling in love with her.
 The malaise caused by this love triangle bedevils the “Opera Ghost,” who loses control of himself, leading into a chaotic descent of suspense, tragedy and, ultimately, an outcome that challenges our beliefs about people.